 I love conveying, through music, unique stories about people or places or things.
 In some cases, documenting these stories through song preserves what would otherwise be a lost or forgotten record.
 Here are some of the songs that are in development.
-The plan is to record these and other songs in a new album in 2021.
-Live, acoustic recordings of these songs are available below.
+The plan is to record these and other songs in a new album in 2023.
+Until the new album is out, acoustic recordings of these songs are available below.
 Check them out!
+And buy a copy of my album when it comes out.

 Newfoundout - the story of hope of immigrants from Ireland that settled in the Ottawa Valley in the mid-1800s.
 These folks came to Canada to escape poverty, starvation (potato famine) and oppression.
 As arduous as it would have been to turn the forested, stony hills of the Opeongo Range into farmland, it was far easier to survive (and thrive) with this settlement challenge than to remain in Ireland.
 To this day, there are many reminders throughout the Ottawa Valley of the influx of the Irish at this time, from the names of settlements to celebrations of Irish heritage.
 This song was inspired by exploring a mysterious ghost settlement in Ontario called Newfoundout.